EshaalakshmiDS/Tic-Tac-Toe/README.md

     <br>
     <h1>TIC-TAC-TOE</h1>
     <p>
-The project centered around creating a classic game of Tic-Tac-Toe using C,Java,Python,Javascsript.
+The project centered around creating a classic game of Tic-Tac-Toe using C, Java, Python, Javascsript.
 </p>
 </div>

 ## Project Overview:
-The project centered around creating a classic game of Tic-Tac-Toe using C,Java,Python and Javascript.
+The project centered around creating a classic game of Tic-Tac-Toe using C, Java, Python and Javascript.
 Tic-Tac-Toe is a two-player game where players take turns marking 'X' or 'O' on a 3x3 grid.
 The objective is to form a line of three of their marks either horizontally, vertically, or diagonally.

 ## Design:
 The game will be designed with the following components:<br>